MarcarianS/cs1440-marcarian-shelby-assn1/instructions/examples/Grep.md

 ## Handling errors

+The program aborts when no search term is provided.

+    $ python src/tt.py grep
+    Error: Please provide a pattern and at least one filename

+    tt.py grep [-v] PATTERN FILENAME...
+        Print lines of files matching PATTERN
+        -v  Invert matching; print lines which DO NOT match PATTERN

 The program aborts as soon as a non-existent, invalid or inaccessible file is encountered.
 You do not need to pre-screen the arguments before you begin processing; just let `open()` raise an exception.

-Your program must use `usage()` to raise an error when too few arguments are given; at a minimum the name of one input file is required.